berzerk0/BEWGor/README.md

  * Pets - breed, age, multiple  pets…

-#### Ability to Save the Inputted Values - known as ‘literals’ to a Special File
+#### Ability to Save the Inputted Values - know as ‘Terms’ to a Special File
 This file can be edited outside of the script but can be fed into BEWGor directly, no prompting.

+#### Ability to Select Operational Modes With Input Arugments
+* Minimum Data Prompts (Don’t ask for optional prompts, one entry per prompt)
+* Maximum Data Prompts (Assume all prompts and variations included)
+* Maybe more

 ## Want to Contribute?